avaneeshdevkota/wanderstories/README.md

 - __List of possible candidate modules or solutions:__ CSS frameworks, like Bootstrap or Material-UI.
 - __Points for research topic:__ 1 point

-**Google Maps API**
+**dotenv**
-- __What is it?__ The Google Maps API provides tools for integrating interactive maps and location-based services into your web app.
+-__What is it?__ dotenv is a zero-dependency module in Node.js that loads environment variables from a .env file into process.env.
+It simplifies the management of sensitive information, such as API keys or configuration settings, in Node.js applications.

-- __Why use it?__ Incorporating the Google Maps API allows you to enhance user experiences with interactive maps, geolocation, and location-based features.
+-__Why use it?__ Use dotenv to securely store sensitive information and configuration settings outside of your codebase.
+It helps maintain a separation of concerns, ensuring that sensitive information is not hard-coded in your source code, which is crucial for security.

-- __List of possible candidate modules or solutions:__ Mapbox, Leaflet, OpenStreetMap.
+Points for research topic: 1 point

-- __Points for research topic:__ 1 point
+**Selenium**

 ## [Link to Initial Main Project File](app.mjs)